pitag-ha/lambda-world-2025-merlin-domains/presentation/presentation.md

   {pause}
 - Who of you knows what LSP (langauge server protocol) is? 💬🖥️📋 {pause}
-- Who of you knows what a language server is? 💬🖥️
+- Who of you knows what a language server is? 💬🖥️ -->

-{pause up-at-unpause=ocaml}
+{pause up}

 ## OCaml 🐪 {#ocaml}